 Highlights: You will need to host your bots yourself.
 Requires advanced developer skills.

 How to Develop a Chatbot From Scratch in 7 Steps

-Let’s go through all the necessary steps of the chatbot development methodology so that you can end up with a purpose-driven, profitable bot.
+Let’s go through all the necessary steps of the custom chatbot development methodology so that you can end up with a purpose-driven, profitable bot.
 Here’s our take on how to develop an AI chatbot.
 You’ll notice that the steps follow the typical software development process but also have some nuances.